-"The South Florida Water Management District and the U.S. Army Corps of Engineers are implementing a comprehensive restoration program in the Everglades region -- the largest undertaking of this nature ever attempted.
-The experience gained in this endeavor will overtime provide areas such as the Pantanal not only a wealth of data on water quality parameters, management of exotic species, and public involvement processes, but will also assist those with wetlands management responsibilities to avoid problems encountered in this process over the long-term", (IV Inter-American Dialogue on Water Management, Final Draft Report, Inter-American Water Resources Network, Washington, D.C.
-September 2001).
+The South Florida Water Management District and the U.S. Army Corps of Engineers are implementing a comprehensive restoration program in the Everglades region -- the largest undertaking of this nature ever attempted.
+The experience gained in this endeavor will overtime provide areas such as the Pantanal not only a wealth of data on water quality parameters, management of exotic species, and public involvement processes, but will also assist those with wetlands management responsibilities to avoid problems encountered in this process over the long-term.
+(IV Inter-American Dialogue on Water Management, Final Draft Report, Inter-American Water Resources Network, Washington, D.C.
+September 2001.)

 Although this massive undertaking is unique in scale and complexity, it follows a well-worn path of environmental management addressing the manifestations of excess nutrient inputs (Carpenter et al., 1998; Smith et al., 1999).
 The restoration strategies described below are guided by prior successes in reversing problems associated with nutrient enrichment in aquatic ecosystems around the world.
 Classic restoration case histories include: Lago Maggiore, Italy (de Bernardi et al., 1996), Lake Washington, U.S.A.
 (Edmondson, 1991), the Chesapeake Bay, U.S.A.
 (Malone et al., 1996) and the Thames River and Estuary, England (Gameson and Wheeler, 1977).

-While these cases provide evidence that large-scale restorations are feasible, the spatial extent and unique ecology of the Everglades pose a suite of challenges to restoration that are being met by the strategies and programs described below.
-The restoration will require an unparalleled effort to improve both the flow regime to the ecosystem and the overall quality of tributary waters.
+While the cited success cases provide evidence that large-scale restorations are feasible, the spatial extent and unique ecology of the Everglades pose a suite of challenges to restoration that are being met by the strategies and programs described below.
+Central to its restoration will be control of non-point source phosphorus inputs to the EPA.
+The application of constructed wetlands for phosphorus interception (Chapter 4) and agricultural Best Management Practices (BMPs, Chapter 3) are the two fundamental approaches presently being used to reverse enrichment of Everglades marshes.